1

 Angela’s mother was a nurse in Shreveport.
 Her rare days off were spent caring for her own aging mother, and soaking her swollen feet in a eucalyptus bath.

 “Yes, Vic, you should come,” Bernie said.
 “We are going to a place called the Lion’s Heart.
-Everyone on the team will be there.
-So will all us roomies.”
+Everyone on the team will be there.”

 “Thanks, babe, but the night belongs to Angela and your friends.
 I’ll find some tamer form of entertainment.”

 Bernie Fouchard grabbed my arm as I moved away from the group.
-“Vic, you cannot go back to your room and sulk all night.
-Come with us.
-You need to be with other people.”
+“Vic, you cannot go back to your room alone.
+When you are alone, you – “ She flung her hands up, trying to think in English, but gave it up.
+“Broies du noir!
+You must be with other people.”

 She put both hands on my arm.
 “Vic, I only want you to be well, not to insult you!”

 I pulled away, roughly.
 “You persuaded me to join you in Kansas.
-I admit I’m glad I came, glad I got to see Angela in triumph.
-Now join your friends, have a good time, but not so riotous you can’t be safe on the road tomorrow.
+I’m glad I came, glad I got to see Angela in triumph, but that’s my limit.
+Join your friends, have a good time, but not so riotous you can’t be safe on the road tomorrow.
 Text me when you get back to Evanston.”

-She scowled, but didn’t say anything else, just turned on her heel to rejoin the group around Angela.
-I had an impulse to cross over to her to apologize, but Bernie and Angela and their friends poured out of the fieldhouse before I acted.
+She looked at me for a long moment, her expression disconsolate, but she finally joined group the around Angela.
+I had an impulse to cross over to her to apologize, but they left before I acted.

 I’d promised, but Peter felt he needed to let the school and the parents know that Taylor was safe but needed time away from both.
 The parents were furious with me and with the University, which in turn pressured both Peter and me to reveal the address.
-When we wouldn’t, the parents hired a different detective.
+When we wouldn’t, the parents hired another detective who easily followed the same trail as me.
 This second investigator ignored Taylor’s plea for safety.

 He knew he shouldn’t blame me, but he did.
 If I hadn’t been a detective, skilled at finding the hidden, he would have left matters to the University.
-They would have turned to a stranger, or better still, the police.
 He could have kept himself three removes from the carnage.

 I knew I needed to cut him slack, but I’d been the one who stayed to comfort the other runaways in the apartment.
 I was the one who answered hours of cop questions at Area 2, while I still had bits of bone and brain on my clothes.
 I was also the one who spent hours on the phone with the dead student’s mother.
-She was creating a narrative where the University and Peter had pushed her son into thinking he was a woman.
 My own nerves were sheered to the root.
-I’d hung up on her, which made her think she should sue the University.
+I’d hung up on her, and ignored the University’s demands that I make myself endlessly available to her and their own lawyers.

-Finally, weary of both Shari and me, he decamped to Malaga, Spain, where he was excavating a three-thousand-year-old Phoenician settlement on the shores of the Mediterranean.
-It was a relief for both of us when I dropped him off at O’Hare shortly before Thanksgiving.
+Finally, exhausted by his demons, he decamped to Malaga, Spain, where he was helping excavate a three-thousand-year-old Phoenician settlement on the shores of the Mediterranean.
+It was a relief for both of us when I dropped him off at O’Hare shortly before Christmas.

 It was Bernie Fouchard who forced open a crack in my shell, or rather, Bernie’s mother Arlette.
 Bernie herself had driven me to fury, with her badgering me on “getting back on the ice after a bad fall”.